-IBS symptoms can be very persistent.
-But it does not have to be expensive or complicated to find relief.
-In fact, some of the most effective ways to feel better are either free or inexpensive.
-In this post, there are two main (free) tips to improve IBS symptoms.
-They are repeated at the end of the post.
+IBS symptoms can be annoying and persistent.
+But it does not have to be expensive or difficult to find relief.
+In fact, some of the best and most effective suggestions are free or inexpensive.

-Fermented foods and probiotic supplements work well for most people.
-Many specialists recommend a probiotic supplement containing a wide range of bacteria as the body loves diversity.
-A good supplement can quickly ease symptoms of IBS.
+Fermented foods and probiotic supplements are well tolerated by most people.
+Specialists recommend taking a probiotic supplement containing a wide range of bacteria as the gut and body loves diversity.

 2. Stress management

 Stress and anxiety can activate a strong response from the body, including an increased production of stress hormones.
 When stressed, breathing tends to become shallow and the air is forced higher up in the chest instead of the lower part of the lungs.
 All of this has a poor effect on the gut and can trigger IBS symptoms.Impact of psychological stress on IBS (nih.gov)Psychiatric, Somatic and Other Disorders and IBS (nih.gov)

 Practicing slow, deep breathing helps to relax the body.
 This can quickly decrease the production of stress hormones and calm the gut.
 In addition, regular walks in nature, calming music, and EFT tapping are all free but used by many as effective stress relief strategies.Stress management Stress relief – Mayo ClinicHealth Psychology Breathlessness and Anxiety (dchs.nhs.uk)Relaxation techniques: Breath control helps quell errant stress response – Harvard Health